|Annualized Return||Time Taken to double money|

 |25%||3 years 1 month|

 ‘Return’ is the yield that an investment generates over a period of time.
 It is the percentage increase or decrease in the value of the investment in that period.
-Returns on mutual funds are expressed in 2 different ways, viz, absolute and annualised.
-The most popular one being the annualised return or CAGR (Compounded Annual Growth Rate).
+Returns on mutual funds are expressed in 2 different ways, viz, absolute and annualized.
+The most popular one being the annualized returns or CAGR (Compounded Annual Growth Rate).

 Albert Einstein hasn’t simply said that compound interest is the 8th wonder of the world.
 Compounding can do wonders to your money.
-12% annualised return can double your money in 6 years.
-And 15% annualised return can double your money in less than 5 years!
+12% annualized return can double your money in 6 years.
+And 15% annualized return can double your money in less than 5 years!

 Absolute returns, also known as point-to-point returns, calculate the simple returns on initial investment.
-To calculate this return all one needs is the initial and ending NAV (present NAV).
+To calculate this return all one needs is the beginning value – NAV and ending NAV (present NAV).
 In this method, the duration of holding the fund is not important.
 One usually uses absolute returns to calculate returns for a period of less than one year.

 Formula for absolute returns